lukawarren/MinOS/README.md

 A tiny x86 kernel written in modern C++ and Assembly.

 ## Features
-* Fully working usermode
-* Multiboot 2 compliant kernel
-* Interrupts
-* Paging
-* VGA output
-* Serial UART output
+* Userspace with standard library
 * Pre-emptive multitaksing
-* Ramdisk for loading elf binaries in user space

 ## Depdendencies
 If you want to build with Docker, then as it would turn out, all you need is: